prismteam-ai/chief-of-staff-agent/README.md

 - Minimize setup complexity for non-technical users
 - Deliver an initial functional prototype within an estimated five-hour implementation scope
 - Demonstrate end-to-end ingestion, retrieval, notification, and response suggestion workflows
-- Document setup instructions for deploying the agent within the sufi-xyz ecosystem
+- Document setup instructions for deploying the agent within the soofi-xyz ecosystem
 - Ensure the platform can scale to additional agents and communication channels in future iterations

 ## Goals